AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="{{ site.url }}/images/phyloseq_install_packages.png"></center>
 <br>
 But do not despair!
 This is usually just a consequence of the package not having been updated to install this particular way, and you can almost always get around it by installing from bioconductor.
-When you do run into this, you should head right on over to google and search with terms for the package name and bioconductor.
+When you do run into this, you should head right on over to google and search with terms for the package name and bioconductor, and you'll most likely find a way to install with `biocLite()`.

 ## biocLite()
 For example, searching for ["phyloseq bioconductor"](https://www.google.com/search?q=bioconductor+phyloseq+R&oq=bioconductor+phyloseq+R&aqs=chrome..69i57j69i60.5566j0j7&sourceid=chrome&ie=UTF-8) returns the [bioconductor homepage of the *phyloseq* package](http://bioconductor.org/packages/release/bioc/html/phyloseq.html) as the top hit.
 And when you head over there, there are directions to install via bioconductor: